 Synonym(s)

-Cutis laxa is the name given to a heterogeneous group of hereditary diseases whose main symptom is a pendulous, inelastic (in contrast to Marfan's syndrome and Ehlers-Danlos syndrome) skin.
-These cutaneous characteristics are almost always due to loss, fragmentation or severe disorganisation of the elastic fibres.
-The systemic significance of this disorder of elastogenesis affects different organ systems.
-Apart from the skin, lungs, vessels and also joints are mainly affected.
-The hereditary forms of Cutis laxa are triggered by mutations in different genes (e.g. PYCR1, LTBP4, ATP6V0A2 and others), which are functionally involved in the build-up or breakdown or in the organisation of elastic fibres.
-In principle, autosomal dominant forms can be distinguished from autosomal recessive forms, independent of the gene systematics.
-If the clinical phenomenon "cutis laxa" or rather "cutis laxa-like skin changes" is considered in terms of differential diagnosis, further hereditary as well as acquired clinical pictures have to be taken into account.
-The clinical spectrum of autosomal recessive cutis laxa is very heterogeneous with regard to organ involvement and severity.
+The hereditary forms of cutis laxa are caused by mutations in various genes (e.g. PYCR1, LTBP4, ATP6V0A2, etc.) that are functionally involved in the formation, degradation or organization of elastic fibres.
+In principle, autosomal dominant and autosomal recessive forms can be distinguished, irrespective of the gene system.
+When considering the differential diagnosis of the clinical phenomenon "cutis laxa" or better "cutis laxa-like skin changes", further hereditary as well as acquired clinical pictures must be taken into account.
+The clinical spectrum of autosomal recessive cutis laxa is very heterogeneous in terms of organ involvement and severity.
 Autosomal recessive RIN2-related cutis laxa is an extremely rare, localized form of cutis laxa.

 The gene RIN2 (Ras And Rab Interactor 2), is located on chromosome 20p11.23 and is involved in endosome transport (Aslanger AD et al. 2014).